 Why a Pastry Chef of the Year Chose Her Career

-Chef Mary Cech has amazing credentials.
-She has worked in some of the top kitchens in America, taught in some of the finest culinary schools, been recognized as one of the “Top Ten Pastry Chefs in America” by Chocolatier magazine, named “Pastry chef of the Year” by Chefs in America and written two cookbooks.
+Chef Mary Cech has impressive credentials.
+She has worked in some of the top kitchens in America, taught in some of the finest culinary schools, been recognized as one of the “Top Ten Pastry Chefs in America” by Chocolatier magazine, named “Pastry Chef of the Year” by Chefs in America and written two cookbooks.

-From Charlie Trotter’s in Chicago to the Grand Wailea resort in Maui to the famed Cypress Club Restaurant in San Francisco, Chef Cech has been busy.
-After overseeing the pastry program for more than 40 restaurants for Lettuce Entertain You Enterprises in Chicago, Chef Cech was recruited by the Culinary Institute of America in Hyde Park to be one of the opening instructors to launch their Greystone campus in California.
+After overseeing the pastry program for more than 40 restaurants for Lettuce Entertain You Enterprises in Chicago, Chef Cech was recruited by the Culinary Institute of America in Hyde Park as one of the opening instructors to launch their Greystone campus in California.

-Now Mary is living in Park City, Utah with her husband and working with Laurie Moldawer to develop some new culinary programs for the Park City Culinary Institute.
-We are very happy to share with you our interview with Chef Mary Cech.
+Mary is living in Park City, Utah, with her husband and working with Laurie Moldawer to develop new culinary programs for the Park City Culinary Institute.
+We are delighted to share with you our interview with Chef Mary Cech.

-Hi Chef Cech, thank you for participating in this interview and letting my readers learn a little bit more about you and your thoughts on attending culinary school.
+Hi Chef Mary Cech; thank you for participating in this interview and letting my readers learn more about you and your thoughts on attending culinary school.

-You started out at the Culinary Institute of America back in the 80’s in the Baking & Pastry program.
-What was it about the CIA that attracted you as a student and was there a deciding factor that helped you choose it?
+You started out in the Baking & Pastry program at the Culinary Institute of America in the 80’s in the Baking & Pastry program.
+What about the CIA attracted you as a student, and was there a deciding factor that helped you choose it?

-I started out in 1984 at a small pastry school in upstate New York called IACP or International Pastry Arts Center.
-The chef was world renowned Swiss born – Master Pastry Chef Albert Cumin.
+I started in 1984 at a small pastry school in upstate New York called IACP or International Pastry Arts Center.
+The chef was world-renowned Swiss-born – Master Pastry Chef Albert Cumin.

 He was the best.
-I went into the industry with 2 simple goals – learn from the best and work in the best places to become the best.
+I entered the industry with two simple goals – learn from the best and work in the best places to become the best.
 I could therefore say Albert “was the best”!
 His program was short.
-6 weeks!
+Six weeks!
 Length is not important.
 Quality and self-determination shape who you become.

 My involvement with the CIA started another type of valuable education.
-While in the day-to-day culinary world, I always had a thirst for more and took continuing education classes at the CIA in Hyde Park, New York.
+While in the culinary world, I constantly thirsted for more and took continuing education classes at the CIA in Hyde Park, New York.

-If you think back to those early days at the Culinary Institute of America, were there any experiences that stood out as “aha” moments, when confirming that you’d made the right decision in choosing a career in the culinary industry?
+Think back to those early days at the Culinary Institute of America.
+Were there any experiences that stood out as “aha” moments when confirming that you’d made the right decision to choose a culinary career?

 I did have an aha moment.
-Years before entering the culinary industry I visited my boyfriend, now husband, who was a CIA grad.
-I liked in the pastry kitchens and watched the students work and said to myself “I can to do this”.
+Years before entering the culinary industry, I visited my boyfriend, now husband, who was a CIA grad.
+I liked the pastry kitchens and watching the students work and said, "I can do this.”
 I truly felt like a kid in a candy store looking at all these pastries being made!

-My next encounter with CIA was being hired by the Napa Valley campus, redeveloping custom curriculum for West coast influences then going back to the east coast, working with the pastry director on programs and teaching while I was there.
+The Napa Valley campus was hiring my subsequent encounter with the CIA, redeveloping a custom curriculum for West Coast influences, then going back to the east coast, working with the pastry director on programs and teaching while I was there.

 You have worked in some of the top restaurants in the country and taught in several top culinary establishments including at the Culinary Institute of America’s Greystone, California campus – how has the training of new students changed from when you started to how students are trained now?

-Training of students has never changed over the years.
-Fads change, trends change, hairstyles change.
-Culinary training is deeply rooted in tradition and techniques and students – some excel and some don’t but basically the art of teaching is the ability to reach out to all students in a way they can connect with.
+The training of students has never changed over the years.
+Fads change, trends change, and hairstyles change.
+Culinary training is deeply rooted in tradition, techniques, and students – some excel, and others don’t.
+Still, the art of teaching is the ability to reach out to all students in a way they can connect with.
 Students all desire fundamental training with eager enthusiasm.

-Advice – you will know if it is something you want to do as a career because you will love it.
-Do it if you love it otherwise find something you love first.
+Advice – you will know if you want to do it as a career because you will love it.
+Do it if you love it; otherwise, find something you love first.

-Are there questions they should be asking themselves before making such a monumental decision that could affect the rest of their lives?
+Are there questions they should ask themselves before making such a monumental decision that could affect the rest of their lives?

-We are developing the program now so I can’t compare with other schools.
+We are developing the program now, so I can’t compare it with other schools.

-If someone decides to come to the Park City Culinary Institute or any school for that matter, what can they be doing to get themselves ready for attending school?
+If someone decides to come to the Park City Culinary Institute, or any school for that matter, how can they prepare themselves for attending school?

 Are there any books you would recommend they read?

-Food lovers companion is great, Harrold McGee books, Susan Purdy Pie In The Sky, Chez Panise and lots of other technical books but I don’t have them on the top of my head right now.
+Food Lover's Companion is great, as are Harrold McGee books, Susan Purdy Pie In The Sky, Chez Panisse, and many other technical books, but I don’t have them off the top of my head right now.

 Thank you for sharing your thoughts with us.